DKO96/KalmanCursor/README.md

 ### State Transition and Measurement Matrices

 The system assumes the cursor moves with constant velocity in both axes.
-Using the state defined in $(1)$, at each timestep, the new position is computed from the previous position and velocity:
+Using the state defined above, at each timestep, the new position is computed from the previous position and velocity:

 ```math
 x_k = x_{k-1} + \dot{x}_{k-1} \Delta t \\